 We often need test cases to be created around the user stories or feature requests in our project management system.

-Requirements management feature of TestCollab lets you connect your Jira user stories to your Test Cases.
+Requirements management feature of TestCollab lets you connect your Jira user stories to your Test Cases as requirements.
 Let us see how it works.

 We would start by configuring the project specific settings to enable requirements management.